polytomic/on-premises/README.md

 * `DATABASE_URL`
   Connection URL for Polytomic's database; should be in the form of `postgres://user:password@host:port/database`.

+* `POLYTOMIC_URL`
+  Base URL for accessing Polytomic; for example, `https://polytomic.mycompany.com`.
+This will be used when redirecting back from Google and other integrations after authenticating with OAuth.

 * `GOOGLE_CLIENT_ID`, `GOOGLE_CLIENT_SECRET`
   Google OAuth Client ID and secret, obtained by creating a [OAuth 2.0 Client ID](https://console.developers.google.com/apis/credentials)

-* `POLYTOMIC_URL`
-  Base URL for accessing Polytomic; for example, `https://apppolytomic.mycompany.com`.
-This will be used when redirecting back from Google after authentication.
+  Your valid redirect URLs *must* include `{POLYTOMIC_URL}/auth`.

 The following environment variables are optional, depending on which integrations you plan to use: